DOWNLOAD the 2020 Kansas Farmers Union Policy PDF

 We recommend that the percentage of allowable dockage be reduced.
 We support legislation to prohibit adding foreign material to any commodity.

 Kansas Farmers Union requests that the state of Kansas require that the grain trade give equal credit to grain that exceeds the standard weight in direct proportion to the discount for grain under standard weight.

 We oppose privatization of the Federal Grain Inspection Service (FGIS).

 Grain Inspection, Packers and Stockyards Administration (GIPSA)

-We support full funding of GIPSA, and the critical services provided to our nation’s farmers, ranchers, and consumers.
+We support reestablishment and full funding of GIPSA, and the critical services provided to our nation’s farmers, ranchers, and consumers.

 We oppose any effort to privatize the inspection and weighing of grains exported from the United States.

 We support the principle of the progressive income tax.

 The Kansas Farmers Union supports the phase-out of all tax preferences that made agriculture a tax shelter for outside, speculative investment.

 We recommend a change in the federal income tax laws to eliminate income tax liabilities of forced liquidations.